christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HibernationReports/hr000-readme.txt

 Hibernation Report 011 - Unbound Objects (UBOs)
 -----------------------------------------------
    This hibernation report tries to summarize the topics of unbound objects.
-   Current version is 3.0, it will achieve 4.0, if step 0033.11 will be finished
+   Current version is 3.0, it'll achieve 4.0, when step 0033.11 will be finished

 Hibernation Report 012 - New Instance Naming
 --------------------------------------------